snigdhac/StoryComprehension_EMNLP/README.md

 This code was used for the following paper:
 Snigdha Chaturvedi, Haoruo Peng, and Dan Roth, 'Story Comprehension for Predicting What Happens Next', EMNLP 2017

-Each file for a model begins with a main() and has a few lines which set the properties.
 Before running the code, ensure that:

 a. the data is stored in Dataset/RoCStories/

 b.
 SemLM features are extracted and stored in Resources/SemLM_Feats/

 c. out/sentModel/ is populated.
-Otherwise use "p.put("retrainSentModel", Configurator.TRUE);" to retrain a sentiment language model using the given corpus of unannotated stories.
+Otherwise change properties (see below) to "p.put("retrainSentModel", Configurator.TRUE);" to retrain a sentiment language model using the given corpus of unannotated stories.
 This might take a while.

 d. out/predictions folder exists